albertodonato/toolrack/README.rst

 ToolRack
 ========

-This library is a collection of miscellaneous utility functions and classes.
+This library is a collection of reusable functions and classes.

 `documentation <http://toolrack.readthedocs.org/>`_ |
 `sources <https://bitbucket.org/ack/toolrack>`_ |